Economy of the Republic of Ireland: Energy generation

 Bord Gáis is responsible for the supply and distribution of natural gas, which was first brought ashore in 1976 from the Kinsale Head gas field.
 Electrical generation from peat consumption, as a percent of total electrical generation, was reduced from 18.8% to 6.1%, between 1990 and 2004.
 A 2006 forecast by Sustainable Energy Ireland predicts that oil will no longer be used for electrical generation but natural gas will be dominant at 71.3% of the total share, coal at 9.2%, and renewable energy at 8.2% of the market.
 New or potential sources include the Corrib gas field and the Shannon Liquefied Natural Gas terminal.

-Ireland is one of a group of countries that are likely to benefit geopolitically from a global transition to renewable energy.
-It is ranked number 12 among 156 countries in the index of geopolitical gains and losses after energy transition (the "GeGaLo Index").
+In the event of a global transition to renewable energy, Ireland is ranked 12th among 156 countries in an index of geopolitical gains and losses after energy transition (the "GeGaLo Index").